 Call Routing Using Keypad Input

-In this tutorial, we will guide you through implementing a basic call routing application with FreeClimb that utilizes user DTMF (e.g. keypad) inputs to route users.
+In this how-to guide, we will guide you through implementing a basic call routing application with FreeClimb that utilizes user DTMF (e.g. keypad) inputs to route users.
 This system will perform the following actions:

 • Receive an incoming call via a FreeClimb application